-Westwood is home to a world-class university, over-priced celebrity condos, and bone-crushing traffic.
-And while most people associate Westwood with the UCLA-adjacent village, Westwood is actually fairly large, stretching all the way from Bel-Air to Century City.
-And while it will never exactly be known for its food, there are still plenty of great spots if you find yourself in the area - from divey, drunk food spots in the village to arguably the best Persian food in the city south of Wilshire.
+Westwood is home to a world-class university, over-priced celebrity condos, and soul-crushing traffic.
+And while most people associate Westwood with the UCLA-adjacent Village, it actually stretches from Bel-Air all the way to Century City.
+Though the extremely wealthy neighborhood will never exactly be known for its food, there’s still plenty of great places to check out.

-Despite everything you may have heard, the ice cream cookie sandwich was not created by a girl named MacKenzie in 2012 on Instagram.
-We don’t know the exact origin story, but Diddy Riese’s 30+ years of business proves it was long before girls started taking selfies with them and dumping them in the trash.
+Believe it or not, the ice cream cookie sandwich was not created by an Instagrammer named MacKenzye in 2012.
+We don’t know the exact origin story, but Diddy Riese’s 30+ years of business proves our favorite dessert sandwiches existed long before girls started taking selfies with them.
 Diddy Riese is a Westwood classic and the first stop for anyone in the area.
 The lines are treacherous, but stick with it.
-Because the reward is an ice cream/cookie mix and match showdown of your dreams.
+Because the reward is an ice cream/cookie mix-and-match showdown of your dreams.
 (Don’t miss the brownies either).

-You’d think a modern restaurant/wine bar would be a dime a dozen in Westwood, but you would be wrong.
-And for that reason alone, Fundamental LA is one of our favorites.
-If you’re looking for a little midday buzz, this place certainly has you covered.
-But it’s the food that keeps us really coming back.
-Everything from the chicken torta to the orzo are excellent, and with the daily “power lunch” special, you basically get all of that and a cookie for $13.
-We’ll take that everyday please.
+One might assume casual wine bars are a dime a dozen in Westwood, but one would be wrong.
+And for that reason, Fundamental LA is one of our favorites.
+If you’re looking for a midday buzz, the extensive beer and wine list will certainly provide it, but it’s the food that’ll really keep you coming back.
+Everything from the chicken torta to the orzo is excellent, and with the daily “Power Lunch” special, you basically get all of that and a cookie for $15.

-Open since 1965, Stan’s is another Westwood classic and one of the last remaining old-school joints in the area.
-Stan’s has 75 kinds of donuts, but the first move is always their Peanut Butter Pockets.
-That said, good luck bringing your stoned self late-night and making any sort of concrete decisions.
+Open since 1965, Stan’s is a Westwood classic and one of the last remaining old-school spots in the area.
+It features more than 75 varieties of donuts, but your first move needs to be the peanut butter-filled pockets.
+That said, good luck bringing yourself here after 10pm and making any sort of rational decisions.

-Located on a southern stretch of Westwood Blvd. that can best be described as on-your-way-home-from-Westwood, Tacos Tu Madre is a colorful, affordable taco window serving fusion tacos.
-And that means everything from carnitas to lamb birria to Korean BBQ tacos can be found here and it’s all excellent.
-They also quietly serve an all-day breakfast burrito that isn’t the best we’ve ever had, but it’s a part of the discussion.
+Located on the southernmost stretch of Westwood Blvd., Tacos Tu Madre is a colorful, affordable taco window serving everything from carnitas to lamb birria to Korean BBQ tacos - and it’s all pretty good.
+They also quietly serve an all-day breakfast burrito that isn’t the best we’ve ever had, but is definitely in the discussion.

-Bella Pita is a Westwood staple and home to something they call the wowshi (basically a Mediterranean calzone).
-Open until 2am every day of the week, Bella Pita is where you go when you aren’t feeling late-night pizza at Lamonica’s and In-N-Out is an all out zoo.
-Our move is always the chicken wowshi with falafel, and all the hummus we can pump from the condiment bar.
+Bella Pita is a UCLA staple and home to something called the Wowshi, which is essentially a Mediterranean calzone.
+Open super-late every day of the week, Bella Pita is where you go when you aren’t feeling late-night pizza at Lamonica’s and In-N-Out is an absolute zoo.
+Our move is always the Chicken Wowshi with falafel, and all the hummus we can pump from the condiment bar.

-The tiny little Korean BBQ stand might not look like much from the outside, but this walk-up window operation makes some of the best on-the-go food in Westwood.
-They have everything from Bi Bim Bap to Beef Yaki Udon, but our midday move is the combo meat plate.
-Two meats of your choice all over rice and salad, kimchi, and a drink for $12.
+This tiny Korean BBQ stand might not look like much from the outside, but it makes some of our favorite on-the-go food in the neighborhood.
+They have everything from bibimbap to udon, but at lunchtime, we go for the combo meat plate.
+Two meats of your choice over rice, plus salad, kimchi, and a drink - for less than $14.
 You simply won’t find that amount of (good) food at that price anywhere else in the area.
-Caution: Cash only.